JonPSmith/PermissionAccessControl2/README.md

 There is a link on the home page to a list of users that you can log in via (the email address is also the password).
 There are two different companies, 4U Inc. and Pets2 Ltd., which have a number of shops in different divisions, represented by hierarchical data.
 Logging in as a user will give you access to some features and data (if linked to data).

-The home page gives you more information onf what you can do.
+The home page gives you more information on what you can do.

 ## Configuration